-Düsseldorf and Cologne are known to be rival cities in German: they only lie 40 kilometers apart and have a lot in common, but are in many aspects rather different.
+Düsseldorf and Cologne are known to be rival cities in German: they only lie 40 kilometres apart and have a lot in common, but are in many aspects rather different.
 When you have the option: visit both Cologne and Düsseldorf.
 But if you are lacking time, you can pick the city that speaks most to your interests.

 When you ask locals which is best, Cologne or Düsseldorf, you'll quickly find yourself in de middle of a heated discussion.
 The rivalry between the two cities is as alive as it was hundreds of years ago.
-Though both located along the Rhine River in the North Rhine-Westphalia state, Cologne and Düsseldorf are rather different in architecture, sight seeing, shopping and atmopshere.
+Though both located along the Rhine River in the North Rhine-Westphalia state, Cologne and Düsseldorf are rather different in architecture, sightseeing, shopping and atmosphere.
 I was lucky enough to visit both cities over the last few months and can see the attraction and distinction in both.
 So let's compare.

 For history lovers

 There's no real question as to where history fanatics should go: Cologne.
-Even though both Düsseldorf and Cologne have a very cosy old town filled with pastel colored half-timbered houses, Cologne has a lot more historical sights.
+Even though both Düsseldorf and Cologne have a very cosy old town filled with pastel coloured half-timbered houses, Cologne has a lot more historical sights.
 And it’s no wonder why.
 The city used to be a Roman city, founded over 2000 years ago and a very important trading hub.
-Later it became a very momentous site to the Catholic church, wich is pretty obvious from the most dominant sight of Cologne: the Dom church.
+Later it became a very momentous site to the Catholic church, which is pretty obvious from the most dominant sight of Cologne: the Dom church.

 Cutting edge architecture